Bog Hoverfly Species Recovery Project

 How can you get involved?

-Consider supporting Buglife’s work and help us continue to save the small things that run the planet!
+If you would like to support Buglife’s work and help us continue to save the small things that run the planet, consider becoming a member.

-The Bog Hoverfly (Species Recovery) Project is generously funded by Natural England.
+The Bog Hoverfly (Species Recovery) Project was generously funded by Natural England.

 Buglife logo